-The growth of eBook sales and the use of 3rd party distributors for fulfilling print orders reduced demand for traditional small press publishing software; such as AnyBook, Publishers Assistant (and Cats Pajamas), that were focused on processing orders, invoicing stores and inventory management.
+The growth of eBook sales and the use of 3rd party distributors for fulfilling print orders dramatically reduced demand for traditional small press publishing software; such as AnyBook, Publishers Assistant and Cats Pajamas, that were focused on processing orders, invoicing stores and inventory management.

-Edwin Fager of Kensai International recommends that new publishers start with;
+Edwin Fager of Kensai International recommends that new publishers in the United States start with;

-- For financial management Intuit’s QuickBooks Pro or QuickBooks Online Plus is recommended if publish only eBooks books and print on demand (POD) titles.
-QuickBooks Premier Desktop is recommended if you also printing physical books..
-QuickBooks Online Plus will generate the IRS 1099 MISC forms required for reporting payments to freelancers (editors, designers, proofreaders, etc.).
+- For financial management Intuit’s QuickBooks Pro Desktop or QuickBooks Online Plus is recommended if publish eBooks and print on demand (POD) titles.
+QuickBooks Premier Desktop is recommended for publishers that also print physical books.

 - OnixEdit title information software to manage title information and transmit it to distributors such as Amazon, Ingram, Barnes & Nobles and Kobo.